GodelTech/GoogleSheetI18n/README.md

 - [Google developer account](https://console.developers.google.com) to run the app against Google Sheets

 ## Quick Start
-In order to run i18n project few simple steps are required:
+In order to run i18n project a few simple steps are required.

-- create a google account and [authenticating as a service account](https://cloud.google.com/docs/authentication/production)
+### Backend part (API)

-### Backend part
+1. Create a google service account following [authenticating as a service account](https://cloud.google.com/docs/authentication/production) manual

-- copy your credentials and paste them into `GoogleSheetI18n.Api\credentials.json`
+2. Download the service account credentials file (e.g. `credentials.json`), which should look like the following:

 ```
   {